webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 #### Y-Valve

-Each toilet discharge hose is connected to a Y-valve which can be selected to m either divert waste into the holding tank or discharge it directly overboard through a seacock (in which case the overboard discharge seacock must also be open).
-The Y-valve is conveniently located near each toilet and is clearly T marked.
-In some jurisdictions, this valve may be illegal unless secured in the I tank position.
-In such a case you may drill a small hole through the longer end of the valve handle (with the handle in the tank position) and into the fiberglass T moulding directly beneath.
-Insert a #8 machine screw (1 1/2" long) through the --' handle and secure with a nyloc nut on the back side.
-In addition you may be required to secure the overboard discharge seacock in some fashion (don't drill T a hole as above, the sea is out there!). ->
+The forward toilet discharge hose is connected to a Y-valve which can be selected to either divert waste into the holding tank or discharge it directly overboard through a seacock (in which case the overboard discharge seacock must also be open).
+The Y-valve is conveniently located near the toilet and is clearly marked.
+In some jurisdictions, this valve may be illegal unless secured in the tank position.
+In such a case you may drill a small hole through the longer end of the valve handle (with the handle in the tank position) and into the fiberglass moulding directly beneath.
+Insert a #8 machine screw (1 1/2" long) through the handle and secure with a nyloc nut on the back side.
+In addition you may be required to secure the overboard discharge seacock in some fashion (don't drill a hole as above, the sea is out there!).

 #### Macerator

-The holding tank is equipped with a macerator pump to discharge overboard the waste that has accumulated in the holding tank.
+The holding tank is typically equipped with a macerator pump to discharge overboard the waste that has accumulated in the holding tank.
 This can be done when sailing where it is legal to do so.
 The pump discharges waste through its own seacock after chopping up solid waste into fine particles.

 1. Open the macerator discharge seacock.
 Only open this seacock when actually using the Macerator pump.
 Seawater can leak back into holding tank if 1 the seacock is left open.
 2. Turn on the proper breaker switch on the main electrical panel.
 You will hear the pump run and as it sucks in the waste the pitch will drop as it begins pumping.
 When the pitch increases again the tank is empty.